WHAT YOU DESERVE

 Prioritize Your Decisions

-Whether divorced or widowed, you have a lot of decisions to make.
-We will combine the “brain dump” of things you know and the opportunities I can show you.
-Many decisions can wait but some will have deadlines.
-I’ll guide you in breaking this down into manageable tasks.
+After you lose a spouse, you have a lot of decisions to make.
+We will combine your “brain dump” and my experience with the urgent issues.
+Many decisions can wait, but some will have deadlines.
+We’ll break these down into manageable tasks.

 Take Care of Urgent Matters

-Accounts may need to be divided, re-titled, or updated with new beneficiaries.
-Insurance protections and legal documents must be reviewed for needed changes.
-Attorneys and CPAs can help to ensure the steps are properly followed.
-I will guide you through these decisions with explanations in plain English.
+Accounts may need to be re-titled or updated with new beneficiaries.
+Insurance and legal documents must be reviewed for needed changes.
+Attorneys and CPAs will help ensure the steps are properly followed.
+I will guide you through these decisions with clear explanations.

 Design Your New Financial Normal

-Together we will develop a clear picture of your financial situation (rarely does a new client have their finances in order).
-We will position you to have options until you are ready to envision a new future.
-I will answer your questions until you feel confident about where your money goes.
+We will work together to develop a clear picture of your financial situation.
+Rarely does a new client have their finances in order!
+We will keep your options open until you’re ready to envision a new future.
+I will answer your questions until you feel financially confident.

 Make it Happen

-You will not receive a list of recommendations and a pat on the back and a “good luck!”
-I will be by your side making sure you not only know what to do but you also get it done.
+You don’t get a list of recommendations and a “good luck!” pat on the back.
+I will remain by your side making sure you know what to do and get it done.
 I will (caringly) hold you accountable to the promises you make to yourself.
-I do not sell you a product then disappear.

 Keep You on Track